-The Authority considers that this approach remains relevant in 2012-13.
-The Authority further notes that the entities are currently consolidating the long-term capital planning parameters in the SEQ Water Supply and Sewerage Design and Construction Code.
+In the Draft Report for 2012-13, the Authority considered that this approach remains relevant in 2012-13.
+The Authority further noted that the entities are currently consolidating the long-term capital planning parameters in the SEQ Water Supply and Sewerage Design and Construction Code.
 The Code is due to be finalised by mid-2013.

-The Authority notes that QUU's long term demand forecasting procedure appears to involve a large degree of manual handling and manipulation of council data.
+The Authority noted that QUU's long term demand forecasting procedure appears to involve a large degree of manual handling and manipulation of council data.
 There may be opportunities to streamline this process including automation of some of these steps.

-Further, the Authority notes that QUU adopts a highly risk averse approach in adopting the highest available demand estimate in reviewing the feasibility of capital projects.
+Further, the Authority noted that QUU adopts a highly risk averse approach in adopting the highest available demand estimate in reviewing the feasibility of capital projects.
 The Authority has a concern that this aspect of QUU's procedure results in a systematic upward bias to estimates of demand.
 If so, this would result in earlier construction and/or higher capacity assets than required, and higher capital expenditure costs than prudent and efficient.

-The Authority considers that QUU should be using the most robust and appropriate demand estimates in its feasibilities studies in order to demonstrate the prudency of projects.
+The Authority considered that QUU should be using the most robust and appropriate demand estimates in its feasibilities studies in order to demonstrate the prudency of projects.
 Using the most robust and appropriate demand estimates instead of the highest estimate, is a source of potential efficiencies that can be drawn on to achieve the generic saving target discussed further below.
-Unfortunately, on the basis of available information, the Authority is unable to estimate the magnitude of the bias.
+Unfortunately, on the basis of available information, the Authority was unable to estimate the magnitude of the bias.